 Will a Southern Co-op Funeral Plan cover costs if I die abroad?

 The Southern Co-op Funeral Plan does not cover funerals that take place aboard.
 If you plan to go abroad, you should ensure that your travel or medical insurance policy includes full cover for repatriation costs.
 Once repatriated to the UK, the funeral plan can then be used to arrange the funeral as normal.

 How do I pay for a Southern Co-op Funeral Plan?

-Payment for a Southern Co-op Funeral Plan can be made online safely via Worldpay using a credit or debit card as a one off payment or in regular monthly instalments from 12 – 60 months.
-Instalments over 24 months will incur an additional instalment charge.
+Payment for a Southern Co-op Funeral Plan can be made online safely via Worldpay using a credit or debit card as a one off payment or in regular monthly instalments from 1 to 10 years.
+Instalments over 2 years will incur an additional instalment charge.

 If I die prior to completing the instalment plan, is the fixed price still guaranteed?